 You will arrive at the actual Artists Palette lookout about halfway through the drive, where you will find a parking lot with a vault toilet and a short trail that leads into the landscape.
 The Artists Drive Scenic Loop ends about 4 miles up the road from where you started.
 From here, you can drive the remaining 6 miles back to Furnace Creek or continue on toward Badwater Basin.

-Below is a map of the Artists Drive with driving directions.
+Below is a map of the Artists Drive with driving directions to Artists Palette.
 Click here or on the map below to open it in a new tab.

 To visit the lookout, you will first need to find the 9-mile, one way loop known as Artists Drive Scenic Loop.
 The entire road is paved, but can get incredibly narrow and is very windy.
 Accordingly, no vehicles over 25ft or that are towing are allowed on the Artists Drive.

 Upon reaching the Artists Palette overlook, you’ll be met with a dazzling array of vibrant rocks ranging in color from red to orange, yellow, pink, blue, and green along with views of the impressive Black Mountains and white salt flats.
 There are no maintained trails, however, in addition to the main parking lot there are a number of pull-offs, from which you can explore this otherworldly landscape by foot.

 When to visit Artists Palette, Death Valley